deegsca-org/bqm2/README.md

 # known issues

   - The descriptions of tables can end up being too long and interfere with execution and saving of results.
 A fix is in the works as of 2022/11/14.

+# script and .queryjobconfig scenarios

+2023/01/10

+We're enabling execution of multi-statement sql.
+We're also enabling another means of controlling parameters of normal .querytemplate and .uniontable executions.

+- .uniontables may not be scripts at this time
+- script with and w/o queryconfig file
+- uniontable with queryconfig file
+- querytemplate with / with out queryconfig file